tonypowa/shop-fast-alerting-demo/README.md

 ## Adding Notifications to Alerts

-Provisioned alerts are read-only by default, but you can easily add notifications:
+Provisioned alerts are read-only by default, but you can add notifications:

 **Recommended: Configure Default Notification Policy**